 I’ve learned the hard way that digging deeper into what the Lord is saying by asking Him good questions and waiting on God’s timing, are essential to the understanding of the fulfillment of those words.

-November 10th – I was up early again, with my journal open when the Spirit began to speak.
+November 10th – I was up early again, with my journal open, when the Spirit began to speak.

 “Daughter, it’s time.
 The fullness of time is here.
 What you have labored for, what you have loved, it is here.
 You have been waiting your entire life to experience this harvest time.